 Under a management belt, an MBA comprises multiple specialization courses in finance, management, marketing, etc. It enables students to enhance in one field while also diversifying their interests in other fields.

 1. Future Scope

 CA Future Scope

-CA is one of India’s most reputable certifications, and its credibility should not be questioned.
-Despite the recent emergence of many short-term diploma certifications in accounting and finance, CA certification gets more weight age in work roles.
+CA is one of India’s most reputable certifications.
+Despite the recent emergence of many short-term diploma certifications in accounting and finance, CA certification gets more weightage in work roles.

-- CA’s can start freelancing after gaining some experience or working for reputable CA firms and global corporations.
-Also, CA graduates will get a chance to work in a variety of fields due to its broad scope.
-Graduates can operate in audit and accounting firms, financial analysis banks, tax firms, and various other fields.
+- CA’s can start freelancing after gaining experience or working for reputable CA firms and global corporations.
+Also, due to its broad scope, CA graduates will get a chance to work in various fields.
+Graduates can operate in audit and accounting firms, financial analysis banks, tax firms, and other fields.